Back

 Situational marketing

 Look for strange news, link it to the app, and share it on other social media apps.
-Boom, you’re trending!
+Boom, you’re topical!

 Content branding

 Add a logo to the content that users may share outside the app.
-This way, their followers will notice the app name and are more likely to install it.
-Consider the way Snapchat QR-codes have their logo in the middle.
+This way, their followers will notice the app’s name and are more likely to install it.
+For example, Snapchat QR codes have their logo in the middle.

 Creators program